Sabicool/Medicine/01 Disciplines/Infectious Disease/Conditions/Necrotising Skin Infections.md

 	- Malignancy
 # Clinical Features
 - Consider necrotising infection in patients who are critically ill with a skin and soft tissue infection
+- Most common site of infection is lower leg but may also affect upper limb, perineum, buttocks, trunk, head and neck
+- Symptoms appear usually within 24 hours of a minor injury
 - Diagnosis of necrotising skin and soft tissue infections is difficult but clinical features include:
 	- Constant severe pain, even if skin inflammation is initially limited
 	- Bullae